-Everything to Know About the Next Generation of the Abrams Tank
+Everything to Know About the Next-Generation M1 Abrams Tank

-The U.S. Army deployed its next generation Abrams tank – known as the M1A3 – in combat in 2017.
-Army officials have said they plan to keep the latest iteration of the long-serving tank in service until 2050.
+The U.S. Army first deployed its next-generation M1A3 Abrams tank in combat in 2017.
+Army officials said they plan to keep the latest iteration of the long-serving tank in service until 2050.

-The first Abrams tank – called the M1 – entered service in 1980.
-It is named after General Creighton Abrams, who served as Commander of U.S. military forces in Vietnam from 1968 to 1972.
-Two other generations of the Abrams tank have been brought into military service over the past 30 years – the M1A1 and the M1A2.
+The first M1 Abrams tank entered service in 1980.
+It is named after Gen. Creighton Abrams, who served as commander of U.S. military forces in Vietnam from 1968 to 1972.
+Two other generations of the Abrams tank have been brought into military service over the past 30 years: the M1A1 and the M1A2.

+The Army used the Abrams tank in Europe during the late 1980s, and deployed it in combat for the first time in 1991 during the Gulf War.
 Nearly 2,000 M1A1 versions of the tank were stationed in Saudi Arabia as part of Operation Desert Storm.
-The Abrams proved superior in combat to the Soviet-built tanks used by the Iraqi military in that war.
+The Abrams proved superior in combat to the Soviet-built tanks the Iraqi military used in that war.

 After the Gulf War, the Army upgraded the Abrams tank to the M1A2 model and deployed it to Bosnia and throughout the Middle East.
 The tank is effective due to its firing accuracy, strong armored shell, and durability in harsh desert environments.
 The M1A2 version uses gas turbine engines, and is equipped with weapons such as the M256 smoothbore gun, 50-caliber M2HB machine gun, 7.62-millimeter M240 machine gun, and smoke grenade launchers.